paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (1) The Under Secretary of Defense for Policy.

-(2) The Under Secretary of Defense for Acquisition, Technology, and Logistics.
+(2) The Under Secretary of Defense for Acquisition and Sustainment.

 (3) The Vice Chairman of the Joint Chiefs of Staff.